 Another mohawk wearer surprised me one day by wearing it to a Halloween party.
 I told him that I enjoyed his costume, but he told me it wasn’t a costume.
 It was his hairdo.
 When I asked him further, more prodding questions, he said, “I wear my hair flat in the office, but I wear my mohawk when I go out.”

-If a mohawk wearer detested those who judge them for such a haircut, he or she could allow the hair to lay flat.
-They don’t, I pose, because they enjoy detesting straight-laced people who will never try to understand them as a person, they enjoy the bond they have with those that sympathize with their plight, and they bathe in the sheer number of reactions they’ve received since they made the decision to wear a mohawk.
+If a mohawk wearer detested those who judge them for such a haircut, he or she could just allow the hair to lay flat.
+They don’t, I pose, because they enjoy detesting straight-laced people who will never understand them as a person, they enjoy the bond they have with those that sympathize with their plight, and they bathe in the sheer number of reactions they’ve received since they made the decision to wear a mohawk.

-I met the man who used to have a mohawk at his wedding.
+I met the main character, who used to have a mohawk, at his wedding.
 After the wedding was over, the groom’s best man and the bridesmaid both stated, in their toasts, that they wanted to get to know the groom who used to have a mohawk, when he had the mohawk, in part because he had a mohawk.
 As they learned more about him, to their apparent dismay, they discovered that he was a nice man.
 As an uninformed bystander, I considered the shock they displayed that a man with a mohawk could be nice, a little condescending.
-We could view a traditional thinker’s views of a person who has a mohawk as condescending, as they may make generalizations about mohawk wearers, and they might stereotype them.
-Listening to these toasts, I heard sympathetic souls who I presumed aligned themselves with unconventional thinking, sound just as condescending as one who might generalize or stereotype.
+We could view a traditional thinker’s views of a person who has a mohawk as condescending, as they might make generalizations about mohawk wearers, and they might stereotype them.
+Listening to these toasts, I heard sympathetic souls, who I presumed aligned themselves with unconventional thinking, sound just as condescending as one who might generalize or stereotype.
 The only distinction was that they were trying to ingratiate themselves to the groom, but I still found it just as condescending.